trezzuri/erpnext-docs/docs/en/setting-up/articles/remove-link-at-the-bottom-of-the-print-page.md

 **Question:**

-How to remove the ERPNext link at the bottom of the page while printing it?
+How to remove the SOMA link at the bottom of the page while printing it?

 ![](/files/tlLa26R.png)